-The best thing you’ll eat during your 10-course, $125 tasting menu is the incredible banana ketchup.
+The best thing you’ll eat during your 10-course, $195 tasting menu is the incredible banana ketchup.
 It’s a Filipino staple, but Archipelago’s is made without bananas at all since they don’t grow here.
 Their version, made with caramelized squash, is f*cking amazing.
-It’s featured in the “Maria Orosa” course, which is named after the Filipino woman who invented banana ketchup and coincidentally studied food technology at the University of Washington.
-The course consists of either pork belly or seared ribeye with some wild Oregon rice, but as you find yourself swiping every last piece of meat through the charred squash, the Orosa sauce absolutely steals the show.
+Archipelago calls it "Orosa Sauce," named after the Filipino woman who invented banana ketchup and coincidentally studied food technology at the University of Washington.
+The course consists of either lechon or seared ribeye with some wild Oregon rice, but as you find yourself swiping every last piece of meat through the charred squash, this squashy sauce absolutely steals the show.

 The format of a meal at Archipelago remains the same, but specific ingredients like cuts of meat and produce will change seasonally.